hardhats/vista-install-docs/New/InitializeVistA.rst

     Edit an Existing User
     Select NEW PERSON NAME: <strong>MANAGER,SYSTEM</strong>    SM</code></div>

+Before we go into details of the next screen, let's talk about the <PF1> key.
+Press <PF1> refers to notations for use of Vista on Terminals.
+For example, the original VT-320 keyboard had additional character sets and keys which include Find, Select, Insert, Remove, Previous Screen, Next Screen, an arrow cluster and F1 to F20.
+With Terminal Emulators, the Keys are "mapped", which means when you push a given key it acts as the key would in a terminal.
+For instance, F1, F2, F3 and F4 are equivalent to the PF1, PF2, PF3 and PF4 keys on the terminal keyboard and Page Up and Page Down on the computer keyboard correspond to Previous Screen and Next Screen.
+Also there is lots of information about terminals if you are interested at http://www.vt100.net.
+Also, the very beginning of this document tells you what are the recommended terminal emulators to use.

 Now you will be presented with a screen with multiple options.
 You can navigate the screen with the TAB key.
 For navigation help, use your keyboard arrows to move down to the command line and hold down either the Num Lock key (which is